stat6250-w18/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
 - Question (tchan49−stat6250): What are the two steps invloved in code organization in SAS?
 - Answer (tchan49−stat6250): Data and Proc steps.
-Procedure  (Proc) steps
+Procedure  (Proc) steps are the prepakaged of manipulating data.
+The Null data step helps keep step the data from outputting a new dataset.

 [fizz-buzz Week 1 SAS Recipe]